Prime rib roast with vegetables. It was the first time I prepared prime rib on Christmas day.

 Ingredients

-- 2 pieces yellow onion 2 peeled and cut in 8 pieces yellow onion
+- 2 yellow onions, peeled and cut in 8 pieces

 Instructions